jsmvk/Merging-Data-Tool/README.md

 # Merging-Data-Tool
-Automate data consolidation and merging from multiple excel worksheets using VBA
+Automate data merging from multiple excel worksheets using VBA